VIVEK-kuma/LDA-linear-discriminant-analysis/LDAREADME.md

   b.The news topics in different months are actually quite different in terms of the word distributions.
 So the threshold has to be set high to construct the links

+ TOPIC  AND LIBRARY THAT I HAVE USED IN THIS
+gensim: LDA

+gensim: Distance Metrics

+Topic Modeling and Latent Dirichlet Allocation (LDA) in Python

+Topic Modeling in Python

+Evaluate Topic Models: Latent Dirichlet Allocation (LDA)